 - o No physical violence.

 - o No threats of violence or intimidation.

 - o No drugs or alcohol.

 - o No sexual activity with others

-- No stealing or other illegal activity.
+- o No stealing or other illegal activity.

-- No vandalizing or destroying property.
+- o No vandalizing or destroying property.

-- No contraband.
-(Including but not limited to music, visual materials, or clothing containing inappropriate references; self-recorded or blank tapes and burned CD's; alcohol or drugs; lighters or matches; weapons, etc.)
+- o No contraband.
+(Including but not limited to music, visual materials, or clothing containing inappropriate references; alcohol or drugs; lighters or matches; weapons, etc.)

-Community rules are similar to society's expectations, are related to healthy, social behavior patterns patients are expected to adopt gradually, and include:
+Community rules are similar to society's expectations, are related to healthy, social behavior patterns patients are expected to adopt.